ulrikasandberg/ultify/README.md

 # ultify
-Web application to use with Spotify API
+Web application to use with Spotify API.
+Built with AngularJS.